alexkilgour/jQuery.removeData/README.md

 # jQuery.removeData
 Extend jQuery [removeData()](https://api.jquery.com/removeData/) to also optionally remove the corresponding data-attribute on the element.
 Also extends to allow data attribute to be passed with or without ```data-```.
+Supports jQuery version 1.2.3+

 ## How to Use
 Call the ```removeData()``` method on any element with a data attribute.